 Configure Exchange Server public folders for a hybrid deployment

 In a hybrid deployment, your users can be in Exchange Online, on-premises, or both, and your public folders are either in Exchange Online or on-premises.
 Sometimes your online users may need to access public folders in your Exchange Server on-premises environment.
-Similarly, Exchange Server users may need to access public folders in Office 365, Microsoft 365, or Exchange Online.

 If you have Exchange 2010 public folders, see Configure legacy on-premises public folders for a hybrid deployment.